 (1) A completed application and application

 fee of $65.

 and graduate records.

 (3) Graduate Record Examination results.
 (General test is required of all applicants for matriculated status except those holding degrees of M.D., D.D.S., D.V.M., D.Sc., or D.O. from accredited institutions in the United States.
-MCATs or DATs may be substituted for Master’s applicants in lieu of the General GRE.
+MCATs or DATs may be substituted for some of the Master’s programs (Biomedical Science and Molecular Pathology and Immunology) in lieu of the General GRE.